-- 1. Unit Assessment Committee

-- 2. Field Experience and Clinical Practice Committee

-- 3. Diversity Committee
+- 1. Unit Assessment Committee - 2.
+Field Experience and Clinical Practice Committee - 3.
+Diversity Committee - 4.
+Dispositions Committee (transitioning to standing committee)

 The Faculty Assembly may create select committees or task forces upon request by its members or by the Faculty Conference, Graduate Faculty Assembly, the President, or the Vice-president for Academic Affairs of Winthrop University.
 Decisions of all select committees or task forces are subject to approval by the Faculty Assembly.
 No select committee or task force may be created to replace the responsibilities of standing committees as described in these Bylaws.